alexrudnick/dissertation/BURNDOWN.md

 ## monolingual
   * finish up analysis and writeup
   * make charts & graphs
-  * understand and explain the doc2vec paper (cited in dissertation)
   * try doc2vec on a window around the focus word??

 ## multilingual